toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 However, with moderate intelligence, loads of tenacity, and a propitious job market, I've managed to make it work.

 ### Code switching

+Among the people who I've seen wash out of coding as a profession, I've noticed their difficulty  rarely arises from lack of technical talent.

+People who genuinely have difficulty learning to program will often quit before they invest months of their lives and thousands of dollars into the project.